Request Access to Climatiqs data tool kit.

 How are spend-based emission factors calculated?

-In the environmental extension of IOTs, emission data is added to the economic output data for each sector.
-Combining monetary flows with emissions data then allows us to create spend-based emission factors.
+In an environmentally extended input-output table, emissions data is added to the economic output data for each sector.
+By combining monetary flows with emissions data, it becomes possible to calculate spend-based emission factors.

 We now know how much monetary flow was generated in sector one and sector nine, how much sector one has contributed to sector nine, and how many emissions were generated in sector one and sector nine.
 As a result, we can derive spend-based emission factors by allocating the GHGs according to monetary flows.
 These emission factors are generally called “multipliers.”